Mouche (card game): Mouche

 A player dealt five cards of the same suit in the initial deal, 'has the mouche ' and wins immediately without further play, sweeping the pool (the mouche).
 The player does not have to declare it straight away but may 'save the mouche by announcing the intention to stick.
 This may be advantageous since, once the mouche is declared, any remaining players will pass in order to avoid making the mouche (i.e. paying a penalty equal to the pool).
 The player who has the mouche must declare it before trick play starts.

 Players are allowed to question someone who sticks by saying e.g. "are you saving the mouche?"
 The player so questioned does not have to respond.
-Silence is taken as a "yes", but a questioned player who speaks is expected to bluff and be evasive, as long as he or she doesn't lie.
+Silence is taken as a "yes", but a questioned player who speaks is expected to bluff and be evasive, but may not lie.